Uses of English verb forms: Past perfect progressive

-Present simple
+Simple present

-The present simple or simple present is a form that combines present tense with "simple" (neither perfect nor progressive) aspect.
+The simple present is a form that combines present tense with "simple" (neither perfect nor progressive) aspect.
 In the indicative mood it consists of the base form of the verb, or the -s form when the subject is third-person singular (the verb be uses the forms am, is, are).
 However, with non-auxiliary verbs it also has a periphrastic form consisting of do (or third-person singular does) with the bare infinitive of the main verb—this form is used in questions (and other clauses requiring inversion) and negations, and sometimes for emphasis.
 For details of this, see do-support.

-The principal uses of the present simple are given below.
-More examples can be found in the article Present simple.
+The principal uses of the simple present are given below.